krambuhl/reflecto-archive/README.md

 # reflecto-archive

-Helpers for creating a reflecto archive.
+Helpers for create and manipulating reflecto archives.

 ## Install